 The trained gastroenterologist will be able to develop and run endoscopy services for diagnostic, therapeutic and screening endoscopy.
 All trained gastroenterologists will be competent at upper and lower gastrointestinal (GI) endoscopy and some will have had additional training in hepatobiliary endoscopy.
-Most will be expected to participate in the acute medical receiving units of all cases including GI disease and to be expert in the management of the broad range of gastrointestinal disease either in out-patients or following admission.
+Most will be expected to participate in the acute medical receiving units of all cases including GI disease, and to be expert in the management of the broad range of gastrointestinal disease either in outpatients or following admission.
 Consultation and communication skills are important in addition to organisational and managerial training.

 Entry into Gastroenterology training is possible following successful completion of both a foundation programme and a core training programme.
 There are two core training programmes for Gastroenterology training:

-- Core Medical Training (CMT)
+- Internal Medical Training (IMT)

-- Acute Care Common Stem - Acute Medicine (ACCS-AM)
+- Acute Care Common Stem - Internal Medicine (ACCS-IM)

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
-The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.
+The curriculum includes the assessment system for measuring trainees’ progress, comprising workplace based assessment and knowledge based assessment.

-Previous versions of the curriculum are no longer available online but copies can be requested from email@example.com
+The previous curriculum appears below.
+Earlier versions are no longer available online but copies can be requested from email@example.com

 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-ARCP decision aids were revised to reflect the changes to the assessment and review process from August 2014 and replace all previous versions.
+The ARCP decision aid for the new 2022 curriculum is given below.